dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/GSDemo.md

 @end
 ~~~
-First, we initialize the **editPoints** array in the init method, then create MKPointAnnotation objects from CGPoint and add them to our **mapView**, and finally implement the **cleanAllPointsWithMapView** method to clean up the **eidtPoints** array and the annotations on the mapView.
+First, we initialize the **editPoints** array in the init method, then create MKPointAnnotation objects from CGPoint and add them to our **mapView**, and finally implement the **cleanAllPointsWithMapView** method to clean up the **editPoints** array and the annotations on the mapView.

 Go back to the DJIRootViewController.m file, import the DJIMapController.h header file, and create a DJIMapController property named **mapController**.
 Since we want to add annotation pins by tapping on the map, we also need to create a UITapGestureRecognizer named as **tapGesture**.
 Lastly, add a UIButton to the DJIRootViewController scene in Main.storyboard, set its IBOutlet name as "**editBtn**", and add an IBAction method named "**editBtnAction**" for it, as shown below: